 - A new early morning trip to Westgate will be added.

 - New timetable with a better spread of departure times will be introduced.
-The residential parts of Hobsonville will be connected to every ferry sailing on weekdays with the combined 112 and 114 bus services.

 - Removing 728 and 729 express bus services between Howick Village, Lloyd Elsmore Park and Panmure Station.